Non-Gaussianity in rapid-turn multi-field inflation: Background Dynamics

 Note that the parallel component of the covariant acceleration is related to the slow-roll parameter $\eta_H$ as $\eta_\parallel = -\sqrt{2 \epsilon}\eta_H$.
-The definitions in equations \eqref{kin_basis} and \eqref{eta_kin} imply that rate of change of the tangent basis vector is given by $D_N e^a_{\parallel}=\eta_{\perp}e^a_{\perp}/\sqrt{2\epsilon}$ \cite{Peterson:2010np}.
+The definitions in equations \eqref{kin_basis} and \eqref{eta_kin} imply that rate of change of the tangent basis vector is given by \cite{Peterson:2010np}

 Therefore, we refer to $\eta_{\perp}/\sqrt{2\epsilon}$ as the \textit{turn rate} parameter\footnote{It is worth noting that our definition of the turn rate parameter is related to the other commonly used definition of the turn rate $\Omega\equiv -e_{{\perp}a}D_t e^a_{\parallel}$ as $\Omega=-H\eta_{\perp}/\sqrt{2\epsilon}$.}.
 It shows how quickly the field trajectory is changing direction along the field manifold and parameterizes the deviation of inflationary trajectory from a geodesic.
 Along a geodesic, $D_N e^a_{\parallel}=0$ and the turn rate is zero by definition.
 We also define the \textit{speed up rate} as the combination $\eta_\parallel/\sqrt{2\epsilon}$, since it measures the logarithmic rate of change of the field speed $\eta_\parallel/\sqrt{2\epsilon} = (\log \epsilon)^\prime$.
-Given the definitions in equation \eqref{kin_basis} the turn rate is always positive (when non-zero), but the speed up rate can be either positive or negative depending on whether the field speed is increasing or decreasing.
-In terms of speed up rate, the slow-roll approximation can be written as
+Given the definitions in equation \eqref{kin_basis} the turn rate is always positive (when non-zero), but the speed-up rate can be either positive or negative depending on whether the field speed is increasing or decreasing.
+In terms of speed-up rate, the slow-roll approximation can be written as

 The \textit{slow-roll slow-turn} (SRST) approximation, which has been assumed in the majority of works on multi-field inflation, is defined as \cite{Peterson:2010np}

 and is valid when the deviation of the inflationary trajectory from a geodesic is small.
 On the contrary, when deviation is large, one may define the \textit{slow-roll rapid-turn} (SRRT) approximation